SDB:Recover root password

 Single user mode

 First, try single user.
 If you don't see either a LILO or GRUB boot screen, try hitting CTRL-X to get one.
 If it's LILO, just type "linux single" and that should do it (assuming that "linux" is the lilo label).
-If GRUB, hit 'e", then select the "kernel" line, hit "e" again, and add " single" (or just " 1") to the end of the line.
+If text mode GRUB, hit 'e", then select the "kernel" line, hit "e" again, and add " single" (or just " 1") to the end of the line.
 Press ENTER, and then "b" to boot.
-(Newer version of grub uses "a" to append to the boot line)
+(Newer version of grub uses "a" to append to the boot line).
+If using graphical Grub, just append 1 or single on the edit line.

 You should get a fairly normal looking boot sequence except that it terminates a little early at a bash prompt.
 If you get a "Give root password for system maintenance", this isn't going to work, so see the "init or /bin/bash" version below.